-108. Review of the economic corridor development studies across SASEC countries reveals overlapping of focus sectors, with the top six consisting of food processing, textiles, chemicals, automobiles, pharmaceuticals, and electronics.
-Review of the national plans of the SASEC countries indicates that focus sectors identified in corridor studies also feature as government priority sectors.
-Analysis of intra-SASEC trade was undertaken to identify trade basket among SASEC countries and top traded commodities in the most traded sectors.
-It found that deepening of value chain integration among SASEC countries will be critical to achieve aspirations of SASEC vision and facilitate integration in global value chains.
-The mapping exercise also found that trade complementarity within SASEC region is low, except India that leads exports in the region.
-SASEC countries recorded higher global value chain participation in resource driven sectors, while registering lower participation in higher- value added manufacturing sectors.
-The subregion is more backward- driven however, in food processing, textiles, electronics and automotive assembly that are identified in economic corridors and are focus sectors in national plans.
-The study examined opportunities and bottlenecks to regionalize trade for three focus sectors: (i) textiles and apparels, (ii) food processing, and (iii) automobiles and auto parts and proposed recommendations.
-For developing value chains between South and SEA, electronics value chain and automobile value chain are examined.
+108. A review of the economic corridor development studies across SASEC countries reveals overlapping focus sectors, with the top six consisting of food processing, textiles, chemicals, automobiles, pharmaceuticals, and electronics.
+A review of the national plans of the SASEC countries indicates that focus sectors identified in corridor studies also feature as government priority sectors.
+Analysis of intra-SASEC trade was undertaken to identify the trade basket among SASEC countries and top traded commodities in the most traded sectors.
+It found that deepening value chain integration among SASEC countries will be critical to achieve the aspirations of SASEC vision and facilitating integration in global value chains.
+The mapping exercise also found that trade complementarity within the SASEC region is low, except for India that leads exports in the region.
+SASEC countries recorded higher global value chain participation in resource-driven sectors, while registering lower participation in higher value-added manufacturing sectors.
+The subregion is more backward-driven however, in food processing, textiles, electronics, and automotive assembly that are identified in economic corridors and are focus sectors in national plans.
+The study examined opportunities and bottlenecks to regionalize trade for three focus sectors: (i) textiles and apparel, (ii) food processing, and (iii) automobiles and auto parts and proposed recommendations.
+For developing value chains between South Asia and Southeast Asia, the electronics value chain and automobile value chain are examined.